 You do not have to pay for a professional skills video for college baseball recruiting.
-If you have a video camera, a video stand, and a basic editing program, you can create your own video that will be perfectly fine for college baseball or softball recruiting.
+If you have a video camera (or smartphone), a video stand, and a basic editing program, you can create your own baseball recruiting video that will be perfectly fine for college recruiting.

 There are plenty of websites offering information on how to create such videos.
-After review a few of them, you’ll find that there are some common elements that should be included in every video.
-The eight websites below provide a good overview of what is available.
-If you only want to read one website, Tips for Shooting a Baseball or Softball Skills Video is the one to visit.
+After reviewing a few of them, you’ll find that there are some common elements that should be included in every video.
+The websites below provide a good overview of what is available for baseball and softball.
+If you only want to read one website, GoBigRecruiting is the one to visit.
+It offers detailed video guidelines for both Softball and Baseball.

-Xan Barksdale is the catching coach for the East Tennessee State Buccaneers and is the author of a guide for baseball catchers.
-This includes good advice on more general concerns as sending a DVD or a link to a video or audio issues.
-Provides a list skills to include in the video but not which angles to include or specifics about where to be on the field.
+Xan Barksdale is a former college and minor league catcher, college coach, and author of a guide for baseball catchers.
+This includes good advice on more general concerns such as sending a DVD or a link to a video or audio issues.
+Provides a list of skills to include in the video but not which angles to include or specifics about where to be on the field.

 NCSA is a recruiting service that has put together a guide for creating a baseball highlight video.
 They provide very detailed instruction for what shots to take and how to position the camera and player for each shot.
 It provides instructions for all positions as well as the 60 yard dash and hitting.
 You need to remember these aren’t instructions for the final video but for video for their clients to send them for editing.